Shafaaa321/react-app/README.md

 <<<<<<< HEAD
-# Startup Website
+# React App

-Welcome to the Startup Website!
+Welcome to the React App!
 This project is a modern, responsive web template designed for startups to showcase their brand identity, services, and portfolio.
 Built with React, the website provides a seamless navigation experience across mobile and desktop devices.